muslimunityproject/muslimunityproject.github.io/introduction/introduction.md

 ---
-sort: 2
+sort: 4
 ---

+# What is this project?

 Bismillahir rahmanir raheem...

-## What is this project?

 This project is to be considered an effort from every believer who subscribes to Islam and considers it a duty to raise the Word of Allah SWT.